M4tiasToreta/ProjectMLclassification/README.md

 ```

 The train_test_split is a way to split your data so you can train your model and evaluate it according to the results you want.
 For now, we are going to
-let like this and move on, but later on we are going to talk about validation, cross validation, feature importance and how to make this model more
+leave like this and move on, but later on we are going to talk about validation, cross validation, feature importance and how to make this model more
 accurate.

 #### Logistic Regression

-Logistic Regression is a statistics formula in which is based on a function that depends on variables and cofficients.
+Logistic Regression is a statistics formula in which its base function depends on variables and cofficients.

 y = B0*x0 + B1*x1 + B2*x2 ...
 Bn*Xn

 and the binary probability comes from the sigmoid:

 p = 1/(1 + e**-y)

 Also used from scikit learn.
 The model was first tested with this script: